JerryYang666/cwru-buai-assignments/0-akron-zoo/PLAN.md

 # Analytics Plan: Akron Zoo Membership Upgrade Prediction

+Prepared with assistance from Claude 4.0 Sonnet LLM.

 ## Executive Summary
 This plan outlines our approach to identify explainable and reliable predictors of customer membership upgrades at Akron Zoo.
 We will develop and compare multiple classification models to achieve four key objectives: predict upgrade probability, identify managerially useful features, quantify predictive effects, and extract actionable business insights.